-View William Fri's Obituary on heralddemocrat.com and share memories
+View WILLIAM FRI's Obituary on heralddemocrat.com and share memories

 |

-Mr. Fri was born February 16, 1953 in Columbus, Indiana, the son of Ann and James Fri Jr. He met and married the love of his life, Deanna Sofijczuk in 1996.
-He was a very loving, caring and generous husband, father, grandfather, brother, uncle and friend.
-One of his greatest gifts was his ability to see the good in people and become fast friends.
-Bill also adored nature, including all creatures on earth, from mammals to birds to reptiles and more.
-He was an avid(removed Indian) artifact and arrowhead collector.
-He also loved boating, fishing, and fixing and creating anything imaginable, practical or beautiful.
-Bill was always there for all of us and will be greatly missed.

-Mr. Fri leaves behind his beloved family: wife, Deanna Fri of Denison, TX; daughters, Amanda McCoy and husband, Jason of Sherman, TX and Sam Meadors and fiancé, Preston Franklin of Denison, TX; close nephew, Steven Lucas and wife, Heather of Denver, CO; grandchildren, Tori McCoy, Eva Hawari, Jordyn McCoy, Alyssa Lawrence, and Brandon Meadors; brother, Stan Fri of Charlotte, NC; sisters, Sally Fri of Nelson, New Zealand and partner, Peter Lawless and Carol Fri Robinson and husband, Martin of Charlotte, NC; nieces and nephews, Ned Robinson, Linley Robinson, and Parks Robinson.
+Mr. Fri is survived by his family: wife, Deanna Fri of Denison, TX; daughters, Amanda McCoy of Sherman, TX and Sam Meadors of Denison, TX; close nephew, Steven Lucas and wife, Heather of Denver, CO; five grandchildren, brother, Stan Fri of Charlotte, NC; sisters, Sally Fri of Nelson, New Zealand; Carol Fri Robinson of Charlotte, NC; and numerous nieces and nephews

 In lieu of flowers, memorials may be made in his name to Denison Animal Welfare Group (D.A.W.G.), P.O.
 Box 1330, Denison TX.
 75021, www.denisonanimalwelfaregroup.